jlivingood/IETF-L4S-Deployment/Week2-PartB.md

 > Downlink Responsiveness: High (27.829 milliseconds | `2156` RPM)

-### Step 2: Download Responsiveness with Low Latency ON
+### Step 2: Downlink Responsiveness with Low Latency ON

 Copy and paste the following text into your Terminal application: